mikegashler/manic/README.md

 # How to build it
 cd src
-javac *.java
+javac Main.java

 # How to run it
 java Main

-# How to apply it to a custom task
+# Documentation
-Please view src/getting_started.htmlin your favorite browser.
+Please view docs/index.html in your favorite browser.